danhkhanglamdata/FinanceProject/Coding_SummaryReport.md

 To calculate the metrics in the Summary Report, specific business knowledge is required.
 Below are two files that will support you in understanding the necessary business knowledge: `huondan_data` and `dim_data`

 In this file, I will focus on calculating the Summary Report.
-The `ASM KPI` file will follow a similar process, and I will include the code for it in the repository for reference.
+The `ASM report` file will follow a similar process, and I will include the code for it in the repository for reference.

 <div align="center">
   <img src="https://github.com/danhkhanglamdata/FinanceProject-SalesKPI/assets/153256289/1a4f1f53-2387-428a-9aa2-97083c5e7ecd" alt="anh7" >